pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 Each `push` or `pop` call makes exactly one call to the `maintain` method, and the `maintain` method itself makes at most one call to the monoid operator (`combiner`), in `advance`.
-There's also no loop, so we achieved our goal of constant-time worst-case complexity, with at most one monoid operation.
+There's also no loop, so we achieved our goal of constant-time worst-case complexity, with at most two monoid operations per push (remember we must also update the ingestion list's running product), and one monoid operation per push.

+The [Python code](/images/2025-08-14-monoid-augmented-fifos/monoid-fifo.py) has optional logic in the maintenance methods (omitted here) for lazier maintenance.
+In many cases, it's possible to preserve these worst-case bounds and average one monoid operation per push and one per pop.

 ```
     def maintain(self):